Realwhisky/LTBCCF/README.md

-(Besides anti-occlusion performance, it is real-time with a average speed of 35.4FPS)
+(Besides better anti-occlusion performance, it is real-time with a average speed of 35.4FPS)